+Notice of Redemption

-Notice of Redemption.
-At least 30 days prior to the date fixed for any redemption, (a) a written notice of such redemption will be given to the registered owner of each Bond, or portion thereof, that is being called for redemption by depositing such notice in the United States mail, first-class postage prepaid, addressed to each such registered owner at such owner's address shown on the registration books of the Paying Agent/Registrar, and (b) notice of such redemption will be published one time in, or posted electronically on the website of, a financial journal or publication of general circulation in the United States of America or the State carrying as a regular feature notices of municipal bonds called for redemption; provided, however, that the failure to send, mail, or receive such notice described in clause (a) above, or any defect therein or in the sending or mailing thereof, will not affect the validity or effectiveness of the proceedings for the redemption of any Bond, and the Resolution provides that the publication of notice as described in clause (b) above will be the only notice actually required in connection with or as a prerequisite to the redemption of any Bonds.
+At least 30 days prior to the date fixed for any redemption, (a) a written notice of such redemption will be given to the registered owner of each Bond, or portion thereof, that is being called for redemption by depositing such notice in the United States mail, first-class-postage prepaid, addressed to each such registered owner at such owner's address shown on the registration books of the Paying Agent/Registrar and notice of such redemption shall (but will not be a condition to such redemption) be published one time in, or posted electronically on the website of, a financial journal or publication of general circulation in the United States of America or the State carrying as a regular feature notices of municipal bonds called for redemption.
+The failure to send, mail, or receive such notice described in clause (a) above, or any defect therein or in the sending or mailing thereof, will not affect the validity or effectiveness of the proceedings for the redemption of any Bond.
 By the date fixed for any such redemption, due provision will be made by the Board with the Paying Agent/Registrar for the payment of the required redemption price for Bonds or the portion thereof which are to be so redeemed, plus accrued interest thereon to the date fixed for redemption.